-Ayurveda – The science of Life – is the time-tested, natural, prevention-oriented and holistic health care system of ancient India.
+Ayurveda – The Science of Life – is the time-tested, natural, prevention-oriented, and holistic health care system of ancient India.

-Ayurveda is recognized by the World Health Organization (WHO) as the world’s oldest comprehensive health care system and is indigenous to India where it is widely practiced.
+Ayurveda is recognized by the World Health Organization (WHO) as the world’s oldest comprehensive healthcare system and is indigenous to India where it is widely practiced.
 It is free of negative side effects and offers economical solutions to the major current health problems worldwide.

-Ayurveda advocates that living in harmony with nature and maintaining harmony between body, mind and spirit contributes to a long and healthy life.
+Ayurveda advocates that living in harmony with nature and maintaining harmony between body, mind, and spirit contributes to a long and healthy life.
 Any imbalance in this harmony results in disease.
 The focus of Ayurveda is on preventive and curative aspects.

 Everything in the universe is composed of the five elements: space; air; fire; water and earth.
 These can be condensed into the three bio energies of space and air – Vata; fire and a little water – Pitta and water and earth – Kapha.
 Every individual has a distinct balance of these doshas and our health depends on maintaining a healthy balance between all three energies.

-The ancient wisdom of Ayurveda is based on time-tested theories proven by observation, trial and error and experimentation.
+The ancient wisdom of Ayurveda is based on time-tested theories proven by observation, trial and error, and experimentation.
 Research done at reputed Ayurvedic institutes is registered in the clinical trial registry which is the single platform for all fields of medic.

-The graduation degree of Ayurveda is called Bachelor of Ayurvedic medicine and Surgery B.A.M.S.
-It consists of five and a half years of intense study of Ayurvedic and western medical principles, including anatomy, physiology, pathology, clinical methodology, diagnostic methods etc.
+The graduation degree of Ayurveda is called Bachelor of Ayurvedic Medicine and Surgery B.A.M.S.
+It consists of five and a half years of intense study of Ayurvedic and Western medical principles, including anatomy, physiology, pathology, clinical methodology, diagnostic methods, etc.

-A Bachelor’s degree holder of Ayurveda is called Doctor as he/she has to learn western medicine and Ayurvedic medicine.
-Post graduation in Ayurveda is a three years’ course, the degree awarded is MD.
-With a wide range of more than 16 subjects like general medicine, surgery, ophthalmology, ENT, pediatrics, Panchakarma etc. in which to specialize.
+A Bachelor’s degree holder of Ayurveda is called a Doctor as he/she has to learn Western medicine and Ayurvedic medicine.
+Post-graduation in Ayurveda is a three-year course, and the degree awarded is MD with a wide range of more than 16 subjects like general medicine, surgery, ophthalmology, ENT, pediatrics, Panchakarma, etc. in which to specialize.